raymondbutcher/pretf/docs/index.md

 Configuration is completely optional.
 By default, Pretf will delete `*.tf.json` and `*.tfvars.json` files, create `*.tf.json` and `*.tfvars.json` files from `*.tf.py` and `*.tfvars.py` files, and then execute Terraform.

-To make something else to happen when Pretf runs, simply create a `pretf.py` file containing a `run()` function.
+To make something else to happen when Pretf runs, simply create a `pretf.py` file containing a `pretf_workflow()` function.
 This could include:

 * Using files from outside of the current directory.
 * Not running `terraform` after generating files.